 Add a room: If space allows, adding a room, even just a bathroom, will significantly make your house worth more money.
 This is not typically a do-it-yourself project, and it can be costly, so choose contractors wisely by interviewing several.

 If you're getting your house ready to sell, it's often a good idea to consult with your real estate agent to make sure that you won't make your house worth too much for the neighborhood you're in - limiting your return on investment.
-Of course if something is old or damaged it should be repaired or replace before putting it on the market.
+Of course, if something is old or damaged it should be repaired or replaced before putting it on the market.
 But if you're planning to keep your home for a while, pick any or all of the above options, and enjoy the fruits of your labor.
 There's nothing better than having a beautiful safe house or condo to come home to after a long day at work.